UPDATE: The XFL Will Return On February 18, 2023

-The XFL revival of 2020 promises to bring with it a host of unique developments and offer a premium product to football fans and bettors.
-And given the growing popularity of legal US sports betting sites, the upstart league couldn’t come at a better time.
+The XFL revival of 2020 brought with it a host of unique developments and offers a premium product to football fans and bettors.
+And given the growing popularity of legal US sports betting sites, the XFL's 2023 return couldn’t come at a better time.

-Make no mistake: The XFL will not challenge NFL betting for supremacy in the US wagering market.
+Make no mistake: The XFL will not challenge NFL betting for supremacy in the US.
 However, the league is positioned to be a supplementary betting market for football fans in the same way that it hopes to be a complementary talent pool for the NFL, and it has a real chance to succeed.

 If you’re interested in wagering on the “NFL minor league,” you can participate in the activity by perusing our brief legal XFL betting guide, which has been written primarily for US players.
 (Though some international punters will be interested in the XFL, the main market for the sport – and its gamblers – is the United States.)